psalire/Poker-Hand-Auditor/README.md

 Parsing is only supported for Bovada hand history currently.
 To add parsing for other sites, create a new class in `Parse.py` with same methods as class `Bovada`.

-On Bovada, you have to manually download hand history for each game in the accounts tab of the client.
+On Bovada, you have to manually download hand history for each game under the "Account > Hand History > Game Transactions" tabs of the client.
 It then saves the hand history on Windows to `C:\Users\username\Bovada.lv Poker\Hand History\`.

 ### Usage